Piotr Łabędź

-Piotr Łabędzi (died 20 August 1198) was a Catholic Bishop of Poznań and Archbishop of Gniezno.
+Piotr Łabędzi (died 19, 20 or 21 August 1198) was a Catholic Bishop of Poznań and Archbishop of Gniezno.
 He was commonly mistaken for his predecessor, the Blessed Bogumił (as Bogumił-Piotr), but recent studies classify them as two different people.

 Łabędzi most likely came from the powerful Łabędzi family.
 Nothing is known about his life before consecration.
 A few years after becoming bishop, he was promoted to Archbishop of Gniezno.